Book Cover Book Cover Book Cover Book Cover Book Cover Book Cover Book Cover Book Cover

 Ronali Collings: Love & Other Dramas – Tania is newly divorced and looking to find herself, Priya did not receive a much hoped for promotion after giving her all to her long-standing employer, and Helen is discovering herself after years as an unhappy wife (unhappy is an understatement).
 The book covers their transitions to new milestones.
 One of the best books I’ve read this year – simple in premise but just so well done.

 Sylvia Mercedes: Bride Of The Shadow King – The Trolde king, Vor, needs a bride and the humans on the overworld swore their princess to him.
 That princess should be Ilsevel if the King has anything to do with it, and he sends her off to wed a king she does not particularly like.
 But when Vor came to meet the family, there was the oldest princess, Faraine, and it was love at first sight for both of them.
 When Faraine has to take Ilsevel’s place she’s not comfortable with the idea – it involves magic and deception – but she has to go ahead.
 Hopefully Vor will be happy, albeit that the humans are deceiving him.
 This book has a great fantasy romance premise and held much promise, until two plot twists that turned it into too much angst.
-The first was okay if upsetting – the reason Faraine goes instead of Ilsevel (because of course she will) but the way Vor handles it all is too much.
+The first was okay if upsetting – the reason Faraine goes instead of Ilsevel (because of course she will) – but the way Vor handles it all is too much.

 Sylvia Mercedes: Vow Of The Shadow King – The continuing story of no communication, no reason for there not to be happiness, and a scene that needs a trigger warning.
 I’d already bought the book.
 I will look for another series by Mercedes that can rival my favourite (the Venatrix Chronicles – it’s one of my favourite series full stop), but it is definitely not this one.

 Tasneem Abdur-Rashid: Finding Mr Perfectly Fine – Zara’s mum has told her to find a husband pronto because if she’s not married in a year, by her 30th birthday, she’s off to Bangladesh.
 Zara joins a Muslim marriage app, and goes to a meet-up but then there’s also Adam from work.
 Adam’s only nominally a Muslim so it won’t work, but Zara’s drawn to him.
-At the same time, Hamza, from the meet-up offers a lot more of the things she’s looking for, she just isn’t particularly attracted to him.
+At the same time, Hamza, from the singles event, offers a lot more of the things she’s looking for, she just isn’t particularly attracted to him.
 She’s got some decisions to make.
 Absolutely loved this one.
 Worth the lost sleep.

 Older Entries